innoq/ml-ops.org/content/three-levels-of-ml-software.md

 ### ML Model serialization formats

 There are various formats to distribute ML models.
-In order to achieve a distributable format, the ML model should be present and should be executable as an independent artifact.
+In order to achieve a distributable format, the ML model should be present and should be executable as an independent asset.
 For example, we might want to use a Scikit-learn model in a Spark job.
 This means that the ML models should work outside of the model-training environment.
 In the following, we describe *Language-agnostic* and *Vendor-specific exchange formats* for ML models.